 industries.
 Experience includes engineering at a successful start-up,

-working as a principle scientist at NASA on a Mars mission,
+working as a principal scientist at NASA on a Mars mission,

 performing advanced research at Xerox PARC, innovating and engineering